Lemonous/tricks/gplay_to_spotify.md

 ## Preparing to get data from Gplay

-Firstly, open the Google Play playlist website.
-Once you have done that, put a breakpoint on attribute changes of the tbody of the playlist table (hopefully of class ".song-table").
+Firstly, open the Google Play playlist webpage.
+Once you have done that, put a breakpoint on attribute changes of the playlist table tbody (hopefully of class ".song-table").
 Notice that tbody has several attributes with the word index in them.

 Simply scroll up or down.
-The execution will stop, and it will point you to the line where it stopped.
-Pretty print the file, this will make reading it a lot easier.
+The execution will stop, and it will point you to the line where execution stopped.
+Pretty print the file; this will make reading it a lot easier.

 Find the line containing something like this: